RobGibbens/ResilientServices/post/post.md

 > Sample code is available at [my Github repo](https://github.com/RobGibbens/ResilientServices)

-For most of our computing history, our machines and our applications have sat on a desk and never moved.
+For most of our computing history, our machines and our applications sat on a desk and never moved.
 We could count on a constant supply of power, resources, and network access.
-Developers didn't tend to spend a lot of time planning for interruptions or failures with those resources.
-It was even common to have applications that worked completely locally, and never had to think about the network.
+Developers didn't spend a lot of time planning for interruptions or failures with those resources.
+It was even common to have applications that worked completely locally, where we never had to think about the network.

 ###We live in a mobile world###

 We take our devices with us everywhere.
-We have them at home, at work, on vacation.
-They are with us when we have gigabit wifi, and when we are on 4g cell connections.
+We have them at home, at work, and on vacation.
+They are with us whether we have gigabit wifi or when we are on 4g cell connections.
 They need to work when we are traveling through tunnels, on trains, in cars, flying at 30,000 feet, and when we have no network connection at all.
 As developers, we have to not only expect these requirements, we need to plan for them in the initial design and architecture of our mobile apps.

 ###Current approach###